Tulsa Race Massacre survivors have day in court as judge weighs whether their case will go to trial

 Lessie Benningfield Randle, Viola Fletcher and Hughes Van Ellis filed suit last year against the city, the Tulsa Regional Chamber, the Tulsa Development Authority, the Tulsa Metropolitan Area Planning Commission and Tulsa County.

-Their complaint contends the 1921 Tulsa Race Massacre — an incident the three each said they remembered firsthand — created a public nuisance that continues today, particularly for Black Tulsans, that needs abatement.
+Their complaint contends that the 1921 Tulsa Race Massacre — which the three each said they remember firsthand — created a public nuisance that continues today, particularly for Black Tulsans, and which needs abatement.

 "We would like to see those who are responsible for the massacre unequivocally state their responsibility, that they did this, that it was wrong and that these are the steps specifically they're going to implement to rebuild and abate the nuisance," attorney Damario Solomon-Simmons, who represents the survivors, said after the hearing.

 So many supporters of the survivors wanted to watch the proceedings that District Judge Caroline Wall had to briefly delay the hearing until she could secure a larger courtroom.
-Wall is expected to issue her ruling on the city, Chamber's and others' motion to dismiss in an order, but the order has not been filed as of Friday afternoon.
+Wall is expected to issue her ruling on the city, the chamber's and others' motion to dismiss the case, but that order had not been filed as of Friday afternoon.

-The survivors did not speak themselves in court, but they remained in the courtroom the entirety of the hearing.
-Fletcher, now 107, also went to Washington, D.C., in May ahead of the Race Massacre Centennial to speak before a Congressional committee about how she still has memories of what occurred at the time.
+The survivors did not speak in court, but they remained in the courtroom during the entirety of the hearing.
+Fletcher, now 107, went to Washington, D.C., in May ahead of the Race Massacre Centennial to speak before a congressional committee about how she still has memories of what occurred 100 years ago.

 "I actually just got off the phone with Mother Fletcher, and, talking to her, she feels good that she finally got her day in court," Solomon-Simmons said Wednesday.